 It’s also important to mention that you can buy an F-mount adapter (the FTZ adapter) to use with the Z6, which means that Nikon users with existing lenses have a good reason to stick with their current system.
 If you have a large set of F-mount lenses, they’ll adapt much better to the Z6 than to the A7 III.
 Our tests show you don’t lose any sharpness with the FTZ adapter (as shown in our Z7 review), and autofocus works fairly well, although both the Z6 and Z7 autofocus more quickly and in darker conditions with native lenses.

 Which Camera Should You Get?

 So, which camera should you choose?
 Looking at just the specifications above, it is a very balanced comparison, with the Sony arguably a bit ahead, largely due to the existing lens lineup.
 Then again, if Nikon’s higher-specification viewfinder, 10-bit video performance, or 12 FPS matter more to you than dual card slots and extra battery life, the Z6 could very well be the way to go.

 If you’re still unsure which one will be better for your needs, I encourage you to make your decision based on more than just the two cameras in question.
 The Z6 and A7 III are Nikon and Sony’s current forays into the full-frame mirrorless realm, but which system would you rather buy into in the long run?
-Sony’s pace of innovation has been remarkable, and their lens system is already quite fleshed-out.
-Nikon, on the other hand, has decades of proven results in the realm of professional cameras, and the company is betting hard on the new (and very large) Z-mount, with an encouraging lens roadmap for the next few years:
+Sony’s pace of innovation has been remarkable, and its lens system is already quite fleshed-out.
+Nikon, on the other hand, has decades of proven results in the realm of professional cameras, and the company is betting hard on the new (and very large) Z-mount, with an encouraging Nikon Z lens roadmap for the next few years.

 The bottom line is that the Sony A7 III and the Nikon Z6 are both at the pinnacle of what a well-priced full-frame camera can be.
 Although fanboys and anti-fanboys will find it easy to dismiss one camera in favor of the other, both have more than enough features for any reasonable uses.
 It’s a pretty good time to be a photographer.